letatanu/ColorID/README.md

 # Introduction
 ColorID is developed with Swift 4 in XCode 9.4.1.
 The purpose of the app is to identify the color in photo given by iOS devices' camera or imported from the photo library.
 # Running
 It is implemented with Pod.
-In order to run it, you need to open it by clicking on:
+In order to run it, you need to open:
 ```
 ColorID.xcworkspace
 ```